 At Allies for Health + Wellbeing, we provide comprehensive resources for anyone who is living with HIV.
-If you are HIV-positive, you can access a range of services to help you with everything from understanding your diagnosis to making sure you get enough to eat.
+If you are living with HIV, you can access a range of services to help you with everything from understanding your diagnosis to making sure you get enough to eat.
 Your trust is extremely important to us, and your experience at Allies will always be compassionate, friendly, and judgment-free.

 At Allies for Health + Wellbeing, we make getting started with our HIV support services as easy as possible.
 Once you schedule your first appointment with us, you’ll go through a simple intake process with our team.
 When that’s done you’ll be eligible for all of the following services:

-Allies provides all of these HIV support services to those who are HIV-positive and who reside in the following Pennsylvania counties:
+Allies provides all of these HIV support services to those who are living with HIV and who reside in the following Pennsylvania counties:

 To verify your eligibility, just give us a call at or our toll free number and ask to speak to the Intake Case Manager, who will help you determine if you qualify.
 You will need the following documentation to verify your eligibility: